kyjohnso/skysplat_blender/README.md

 ## Multi-Instance Workflow Example

-This example demonstrates the power of SkySplat's multi-instance workflow, allowing you to process multiple drone videos simultaneously without any file collisions.
+This example demonstrates the power of SkySplat's multi-instance workflow, allowing you to manage multiple drone videos in the same .blend file without any file collisions.

 ### 1. Accessing the Toolkit
 - Open the sidebar in the 3D View (press N)